oclipa/reactjs-cheat-sheet/README.md

   localStorage.removeItem(AUTH_USER_ID);
 };

-// send the user's credentials to the firebase instance for authentication
+// send the user's credentials to the Firebase instance for authentication
 // and then store the returned token if successful export const auth = (email, password, isSignUp) => {
   let doAuth = (email, password) => {